-- To ensure investments are held in acceptable investment classes and in sterling or to be hedged against currency exposure. - To ensure that consideration is given to the risk/reward profile including associated capital requirements of different types of investments. - To ensure that investments comply with the AICL and Solvency II Investment Policy restrictions and requirements regarding exposure, duration, and rating. - To review all underlying assets to ensure they are appropriate to AICL's appetite for market, counterparty, and liquidity risks as detailed in the Investment Policy - To regularly review the security, quality, liquidity, and profitability of the portfolio as a whole
+- To propose and maintain a set of investment principles for Board approval. - To ensure investments are held in acceptable investment classes and in sterling or to be hedged against currency exposure. - To ensure that consideration is given to the risk/reward profile including associated capital requirements of different types of investments. - To ensure that investments comply with the AICL and Solvency 2 capital requirements and restrictions regarding exposure, duration, and rating as set out in the Investment Principles. - To review all underlying assets to ensure they are appropriate to AICL's appetite for market, counterparty, and liquidity risks as detailed in the Investment Policy. - To regularly review the security, quality, liquidity, and profitability of the portfolio as a whole. - Ensure AICL maintains a sufficiently available minimum free cash balance to ensure day-to-day obligations can be met.